Foot Pain & Custom-Made Orthotics

-What Are Orthotics?
+What Are Custom Orthotics?

-What Causes Foot Pain?
+What Are the Causes of Foot Pain?

-- Non-prescription orthotics may help, but they do not maintain their shape and support for more than a few weeks.
+- Non-prescription orthotics may help but they do not maintain their shape and support for more than a few weeks.
 Our custom-made orthotics have a longer life span and maintain their support usually for 2 years or more.

-About Our Technology
+Our Technology and Labs

 The TOG GaitScan™ is an innovative diagnostic tool and digital casting device that allows practitioners to analyze patient biomechanics and order custom orthotic products.
 With 4,096 sensors and a scan rate of 300 frames per second, GaitScan™ is the industry leader in dynamic scanning capabilities.
 GaitScan™ is a valuable education tool that provides practitioners with a comprehensive biomechanical analysis for each patient as well as clear, concise images to assess and articulate the need for